girder/girder_worker/docs/api-docs.rst

         "format": <data format>
-        (, "headers": <dict of HTTP headers to send with the request>) (, "method": <http method to use, default is "POST">) }
+        (, "headers": <dict of HTTP headers to send with the request>) (, "method": <http method to use, default is "POST">) (, "params": <dict of HTTP query parameters to send with the request>) }

     <OUTPUT_BINDING_LOCAL> ::= {